 What We Tried

-Trinity Health is one of five U.S. health care systems participating in this initiative, and Saint Alphonsus in Boise, ID, is Trinity Health’s pilot site for creating and testing the interventions.
+Trinity Health is one of five U.S. health care systems participating in the Age Friendly Health Systems initiative, and Saint Alphonsus in Boise, ID, is Trinity Health’s pilot site for creating and testing the interventions.

 Saint Alphonsus chose seven clinical sites of care to launch this initiative: